 Walsh is a blue-collar town, with 40.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Walsh is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Walsh who work in healthcare (21.12%), sales jobs (8.70%), and office and administrative support (8.07%).

-Walsh’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Walsh’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Walsh is very much a car-oriented town.
 This is because the population of Walsh isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 98.70% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Walsh is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Walsh does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Walsh who are college-educated is close to the national average for all communities of 21.84%: 19.09% of the adults in Walsh have a bachelor's degree or advanced degree.
+The education level of Walsh citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.09% of adults 25 and older in Walsh have a college degree.

 Walsh is a very ethnically-diverse town.
 The people who call Walsh home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walsh residents report their race to be White, followed by Native American.
 Walsh also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 25.00% of the town’s residents.
 Important ancestries of people in Walsh include German, English, Irish, Hungarian, and French.